 At times, there may be a new product launch, rebranding, recall, or a large-scale ad campaign.
-You need to train your customer service agents in conjunction with these special events.
+In such a situation, you need to train your customer service agents in conjunction with these special events.

-Such time-sensitive training prepares employees to take calls, field questions, respond to emails, and handle inquiries related to your brand activity.
+Such time-sensitive training prepares employees to take calls, field questions, respond to emails, and handle inquiries about your brand activity.

 “The best advertising is done by satisfied customers.” – Philip Kotler, Marketing Consultant

 Customer service can and should never be an afterthought.
-On the contrary, it is the factor that decides whether a customer wants to stick around with a business or not.
+On the contrary, it’s the factor that decides whether a customer wants to stick around with a business or not.

-- It builds knowledge, skills, and the confidence to deal with customers
+- Build knowledge, skills, and the confidence to deal with customers

-- It ensures customers get the best treatment possible from your employees
+- Ensure customers get the best treatment possible from your employees

-- Customers get positive experiences consistently from a trained team
+- Promote positive customer experiences consistently from a trained team

-- It improves employee productivity, job satisfaction, and retention
+- Improve employee productivity, job satisfaction, and retention

-Since we’re talking about customer service training, let’s also understand some of the in-demand skills expected of a professional to understand how to train employees on customer service.
+Since we’re talking about customer service training, let’s also understand some of the in-demand skills expected of a professional.
+This will enable you to provide relevant training to your employees.

-Almost all of them are soft skills or people’s skills.
-You should focus on these skills as your customer service training objectives.
+Most of these are soft skills or people’s skills and you should focus on them as the objectives of customer service training.

 Communication skills, whether verbal or written, can help customer service teams build lasting relationships with customers.
 When there’s clear communication, they can understand each other better.

-Similar to communication skills, listening skills enable you to understand your customers’ needs better.
-Customer service representatives with active listening skills know what their customers are saying and why.
-They can make out the mental state of the customers from the tone of their voice.
+Like communication skills, listening skills enable you to understand your customers’ needs better.
+Customer service representatives with active listening skills know what their customers say and why.
+They can make out the mental state of the customers from the tone or inflection of their voice.

 Not only this, the representatives can respond to clients appropriately only if they’re good at listening.